ocaml-bench/notes/profiling_notes.md

 You can also use the `Analysis` mode to see how specific chunks of assembly will be executed (try something like: `--mcpu=skylake --timeline`).

+Pros:
+ - can give you an intuition of what your code will turn into

+Limitations:
+ - instructions don't tell you about runtime performance directly, you will always need to benchmark
+ - not really an efficient way to tackle existing code

 ## Other resources